outdreamer/build-a-cure-1/docs/tasks/info_problems.md

 	- teach them group dynamics (like how groups tend to fail at empathizing with non-group members, or how people who over-exploit their membership ruin the group, or how some groups should only act together for specific goals, or how groups tend to fight other groups rather than keeping conflict between individuals, leading to conflicts at scale, or how innocent group members get exploited by predatory group members to get their compliance/help in irrelevant or criminal endeavors)

+For those who think its impossible to end crime/poverty:

+	- show them what AI & optimization algorithms & system analysis can do
+	- show them how much crime & poverty cost and how much it would take to fix permanently (so everyone has understanding & other resources to be independent)
+	- help them organize with other powerful people in a chat initially so the cost is minimized & so they have a backup support system than their current social circles

 For the criminals:

 	- stop hurting themselves by doing crimes that harm their soul